Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Beyond one-dimension: The continuum limit of a PEPS class

-The contraction of indices depends on the particular graph structure being used\footnote{It is useful to emphasize that technical subtleties arise when taking the limit of lattice systems.
+The contraction of indices depends on the particular graph structure being used.
+However, our goal is to construct cMPS states with symmetries and we follow the key principle that \textit{the symmetries of the physical state are encoded in the dynamics of the auxiliary system}.
+For example, a natural symmetry to demand is that of rotation invariance in the spatial coordinates of the physical field state.
+Assuming a state of the form (\ref{2dpathcmps}) implies that the auxiliary action $S$ is invariant under the induced $\textsl{SO}(2)$ rotation group (assuming the measure is also invariant).
+By demanding that the auxiliary system is a physical system we deduce that $S$ should be an action describing the completely positive dynamics auxiliary system (after we trace out $\mathcal{A}$).
+However, encoding the symmetry into the dynamics of the auxiliary system means imposing invariance under $\textsl{SO}(2)$.
+This implies that the dynamics should be viewed as the imaginary-time evolution of a Lorentz-invariant system (which is still a completely positive map of the quantum state).
+It is also useful to emphasize that technical subtleties arise when taking the limit of lattice systems.
 Specifically, we might consider a family of graphs $\{\Lambda_k \}$ indexed by some variable $k=0,1,2,\dots$, that converges to some dense subset of a compact spatial region $A$.
 To each point $\mathbf{x} \in \Lambda_k$ we have an associated Hilbert space $\H (\mathbf{x})$, which could be a space of finite or countably infinite dimension.
-The total Hilbert space for the full graph system is then given by $\H_k=\otimes_{\mathbf{x}\in \Lambda_k} \H(\mathbf{x})$, and in the thermodynamic limit $k\rightarrow \infty$, the resultant space will have an \emph{uncountable} dimension.
-It is common to instead work with a much smaller, separable Fock space $\mathfrak{F}(\H)$ constructed to ensure that every state in $\mathfrak{F}(\H)$ has finite particle expectation value, and splits up into a sum $\mathfrak{F}(\H)=\oplus_n \H^{(n)} $ of particle sectors $\H^{(n)}$ with finite particle numbers.
+The total Hilbert space for the full graph system is then given by $\H_k=\otimes_{\mathbf{x}\in \Lambda_k} \H(\mathbf{x})$, and in the thermodynamic limit $k\rightarrow \infty$, the resultant space will have an uncountable dimension.
+One instead works with a much smaller, separable Fock space $\mathfrak{F}(\H)$ constructed to ensure that every state in $\mathfrak{F}(\H)$ has finite particle expectation value, and splits up into a sum $\mathfrak{F}(\H)=\oplus_n \H^{(n)} $ of particle sectors $\H^{(n)}$ with finite particle numbers.
 Central to the formation of this Hilbert space is the identification of a vacuum state, from which the different $n$-particle spaces $\H^{(n)}$ are obtained through the action of creation operators obeying the desired statistics.
 It is well-known that the Stone-von Neumann theorem fails for these systems, and many unitarily inequivalent Fock spaces may be constructed through the choice of different vacua and creation/annihilation operators.
-For our analysis of the discrete to continuum limit, we specify the local Hilbert spaces at each point on the graph, but ultimately we make use of a Fock space construction for the state $|\chi\>\in \mathfrak{F}(\H_\A)$, and work with a particular choice of creation/annihilation operators for both $\A$ and $\B$, with the auxiliary system $\B$ carrying bosonic or fermionic statistics.}.
-However, our goal is to construct cMPS states with symmetries and we follow the key principle that \textit{the symmetries of the physical state are encoded in the dynamics of the auxiliary system}.
-For example, a natural symmetry to demand is that of rotation invariance in the spatial coordinates of the physical field state.
-Assuming a state of the form (\ref{2dpathcmps}) implies that the auxiliary action $S$ is invariant under the induced $\textsl{SO}(2)$ rotation group (assuming the measure is also invariant).
-By demanding that the auxiliary system is a physical system we deduce that $S$ should be an action describing the completely positive dynamics of an auxiliary system (after we trace out $\mathcal{A}$).
-However, encoding the symmetry into the dynamics of the auxiliary system means imposing invariance under $\textsl{SO}(2)$.
-This implies that the dynamics should be viewed as the imaginary-time evolution of a \emph{Lorentz}-invariant system (which is still a completely positive map of the quantum state).
+For our analysis of the discrete to continuum limit, we specify the local Hilbert spaces at each point on the graph, but ultimately we make use of a Fock space construction for the state $|\chi\>\in \mathfrak{F}(\H_\A)$, and work with a particular choice of creation/annihilation operators for both $\A$ and $\B$, with the auxiliary system $\B$ carrying bosonic or fermionic statistics.